vendidero/woocommerce-germanized/readme.txt

 = Using a Pagebuilder? =

-In case you are using a Pagebuilder (e.g. Elementor, Divi-Builder) you might want to remove the default [shopmarks](https://vendidero.de/dokument/preisauszeichnungen-anpassen) placed by Germanized with our custom [shortcodes](https://vendidero.de/dokument/preisauszeichnungen-anpassen#pagebuilder).
+In case you are using a Pagebuilder (e.g. Elementor, Divi-Builder) you might want to replace the default [shopmarks](https://vendidero.de/dokument/preisauszeichnungen-anpassen) placed by Germanized with our custom [shortcodes](https://vendidero.de/dokument/preisauszeichnungen-anpassen#pagebuilder).

 = Email attachments not showing in WooCommerce order confirmation email =